American Idiot (musical): Background

 In 2000, Green Day released the album Warning.
 Village Voice music critic Robert Christgau compared Warning to the band's previous album (Nimrod), and noted that "[Billie Joe Armstrong is] abandoning the first person.
 He's assuming fictional personas.
 And he's creating for himself the voice of a thinking left-liberal."
 Christgau also detected "a faint whiff" of the work of the theatrical composer/lyricist team of Kurt Weill and Bertolt Brecht.
 The trend of writing in the third person came to fruition with Green Day's next studio album, American Idiot in 2004.
 The first new song Green Day wrote was the single "American Idiot".

 One day, bassist Mike Dirnt was in the studio recording a 30-second song by himself.
 Armstrong decided that he wanted to do the same, and drummer Tré Cool followed suit.
 Armstrong recalled, "It started getting more serious as we tried to outdo one another.
 We kept connecting these little half-minute bits until we had something."
 This musical suite became "Homecoming", and the group subsequently wrote another suite, "Jesus of Suburbia".

 Green Day made the record an album-long conceptual piece which was a response to the realities of the post-9/11 era.
-The band took inspiration from the concept records by The Who, sources in the musical theater repertoire like The Rocky Horror Show and West Side Story, and the concept album-come-stage musical Jesus Christ Superstar.
+The band took inspiration from the concept albums by The Who, sources in the musical theater repertoire like The Rocky Horror Show and West Side Story, and the concept album-come-stage musical Jesus Christ Superstar.
 Armstrong also said the band intended "that it would be staged or we'd create a film or something... we were thinking in terms that it kind of felt like scoring a movie."

 Director Michael Mayer heard the album and expressed an interest in adapting it for the stage.
 When he approached the band regarding a collaboration, they agreed to work with him.
 The band also gave Mayer a wide latitude for his adaptation after seeing his earlier work in Spring Awakening.
 Though additional songs were included from the Green Day catalogue, Mayer added very little dialogue to the show.
 He felt instead that the music and lyrics were expressive enough on their own, and even removed some of the dialogue that was part of the Berkeley production before the show moved to Broadway.